viKuo/data-structures-tree-challenge/README.md

 <img src='assets/binary-tree.png' align='right' width='200px'>

-The Tree data structure stores hierarchies, and takes a shape akin to an upside-down "Family Tree."
+The Tree data structure stores hierarchies, and takes a shape akin to a "Family Tree."
 Trees all start with a single _root_ Node.
 Nodes can have _child_ Nodes.
 Nodes at the bottom, with no children, are known as _leaf_ Nodes.

-Really, Trees are Graphs with more restrictions.

-Trees can also serve as the underlying data structure of a List.
-Like Lists, but unlike Maps, Trees can be _ordered collections_.
-Ordered trees allow for more efficient search than a List, but are less efficient than a Map at simple lookups.

 The [Wikipedia entry](http://en.wikipedia.org/wiki/Tree_%28data_structure%29) on Trees includes more vocabulary along with definitions.

 ## Why is this important?

 Certain problems are naturally modeled as a Tree.
-Organization hierarchies, and many kinds of parsed text (code, HTML, JSON).
-For example, the following equation...
+Organization hierarchies, the HTML DOM, JSON, even code can be thought of as trees.
+For example, the following mathematical expression...

 ```
 1 + (3 * 4)